 The first of the remaining graded assignments will be a mid-term legislative report card to which all students will contribute.
 Each student will be assigned a group of the current Assembly bills for the purpose of evaluating their suitability as objects of government action.
-We will compile the evaluations of all students into a single document for distribution.
 Each student's contribution will be worth 10 points, or 10% of the final grade.
 The legislative report card will be due on 18 March.